 "What is worse, the enemy, who has recently made use of an inhuman bomb, is increasingly subjecting innocent people to grievous wounds and massacre.
 The devastation is taking on incalculable proportions.
 To continue the war under these conditions would not only lead to the annihilation of Our Nation, but to the destruction of human civilization as well."

 We are gathered here, representatives of the major warring powers, to conclude a solemn agreement whereby peace may be restored.
 The issues involving divergent ideals and ideologies, have been determined on the battlefields of the world and hence are not for our discussion or debate.
 Nor is it for us here to meet, representing as we do a majority of the people of the earth, in a spirit of distrust, malice, or hatred. but rather it is for us, both victors and vanquished, to serve, committing all peoples unreservedly to faithful compliance with the understanding they are here formally to assume.
-It is my earnest hope, indeed the hope of all mankind, that from this solemn occasion a better world shall emerge out of the blood and carnage of the past . . . a world dedicated to the dignity of man . . .
-Let us pray that peace be restored to the world, and that God will preserve it always.
+It is my earnest hope, indeed the hope of all mankind, that form this solemn occasion a better world shall emerge out of the blood and carnage of the past . . . a world dedicated to the dignity of man . . .
+Let us pray that peace be restored tot he world, and that God will preserve it always.
 These proceedings are closed.
-8.37-minute video

 On board all naval vessels at sea and in port, and at our many island bases in the Pacific, there is rejoicing and thanksgiving.
 The long and bitter struggle . . . is at an end. . . .